marthoc/GarHAge/README.md

 When the `CLOSE` payload is received on either of these topics, GarHAge momentarily activates a relay connected to the relevant garage door opener to cause the door to close.
 By default, GarHAge is configured to activate the same relay for the `OPEN` and `CLOSE` payloads.

 When the `STATE` payload is received on either of these topics, GarHAge publishes the status (`open` or `closed`) of the relevant garage door to the configurable topic `garage/door/1/status` or `garage/door/2/status`.
-These messages are published with the "retain" flag set.
+These messages are published with the "retain" flag set. _(Note: To address a current issue in Home Assistant that may result in MQTT platforms not showing the correct garage door status (open/closed) after a HASS restart, I recommend creating an automation in Home Assistant that publishes the `STATE` payload on HASS start.
+An example is provided in the [Configuring Home Assistant](#configuring-home-assistant) section of this documentation.)_

 When the state of a garage door changes (because GarHAge has triggered the door to open or close, or because the door has been opened or closed via a remote, pushbutton switch, or manually), GarHAge publishes the status (`open` or `closed`) of the relevant garage door to `garage/door/1/status` or `garage/door/2/status`.
 These messages are published with the "retain" flag set.

-_Note: To address a current issue in Home Assistant that may result in MQTT platforms not showing the correct garage door status (open/closed) after a HASS restart, GarHAge can also subscribe to Home Assistant's_ `birth_message` _topic (by default_ `hass/status`_) and listen for the_ `birth_message` _payload (by default_ `online`_).
-When this message is received, GarHAge will publish a status update for Door 1 and Door 2 (if enabled) to ensure that the garage door status (open/closed) is displayed in the HASS GUI for both the cover and binary sensor platforms._

 ## Hardware